elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Example

-An example of this anti-pattern, as shown below, is a function `open_decoded_file/1` that reads a base 64 encoded string content from a file and returns a decoded binary string.
+An example of this anti-pattern, as shown below, is a function `open_decoded_file/1` that reads a Base64-encoded string content from a file and returns a decoded binary string.
 This function uses a `with` statement that needs to handle two possible errors, all of which are concentrated in a single complex `else` block.

 ```elixir
 def open_decoded_file(path) do